michaelneale/goose-fix-it-action/README.md

 ## Example workflow

 To use this in your workflow, it is usually best to trigger off a labelled issue (but doesn't have to).
-In this repo there is [an example workflow](.github/workflows/goose-example-workflow.yml) which is triggered when you open an issue on this repo, and label it as "goose" (if it can solve it, a PR will result linked to that issue).
+In this repo there is [an example workflow](.github/workflows/goose-example-workflow.yml) which is triggered when you open an issue and label it as "goose" (if it can solve it, a PR will result linked to that issue).

 The issue serves as input direction for goose.
 Note the `validation` parameter in the goose action, that is important so it knows how to check its work as it goes (and if it thinks it has ultimately succeeded).

+There are many other ways to use it - it could be part of your CI for example.

 ## Advanced usage and customising.